srebalaji/100DaysOfAlgorithm/README.md

 Practicing Algorithms and data structures for the next 100 days.

+## Day 15: July 2, 2018
+1. Implement an algorithm to check if the given binary tree is binary search tree or not.

 ## Day 14: July 1, 2018
 1. Implemented Breadth First Search.